M. N. Vijayan: Political and journalism career

 From 1960 to 1999 M. N. Vijayan stayed at Dharmadam, Thalassery.
 Vijayan worked as the editor of the cultural weekly Deshabhimani owned by the Communist Party of India (Marxist) (CPI(M)).
 He was President of Purogamana Kala Sahitya Sangham (Progressive Association for Art and Letters) and Adhinivesha Prathirodha Samithi (Council for Resisting Imperialist Globalisation), a leftist think-tank based in Kerala which collaborated with the CPI(M).

 He was removed as editor of Deshabhimani when leaders of the provincial Communist Party felt he did not adhere to the party line.
 He opposed the policy of some state level leaders and other leftist intellectuals to accept foreign funding of political work.
 He was also for a time the editor of the controversial periodical Padom, notably criticising a Kerala state government program called People's Campaign for Decentralised Planning (People's Plan) and its creator Thomas Isaac.
 Vijayan and Professor Sudheesh's articles in Padom against the "people's plan", a program aimed at decentralisation of power, became a controversial issue.
 Later a Kerala court ruled that the allegations of foreign funding of the Kerala Sasthra Sahithya Parishad (KSSP) had been proven by Sudheesh and Vijayan.
-Vijayan and Sudheesh had started Paatom in 2000, and started to attack on CPI(M)'s social democratic stands and attitude towards World Bank and IMF.
+Vijayan and Sudheesh had started Paatom in 2000, and started to attack CPI(M)'s social democratic stands and attitude towards World Bank and IMF.
 He resigned from Purogamana Kala Sahithya Sangham as a result of a disagreement with M. A. Baby, then in charge of the CPI(M).